News & Blogs

 Like many hurricanes, Iniki, which is Hawaiian for sharp and piercing wind, had probably originated from a tropical wave that exited off the west coast of Africa on August 18, 1992, and the National Hurricane Center (NHC) began to track this wave.
 During the next several days, the wave moved generally westward across the Atlantic Ocean, the northern portion of South America, and Central America.
 During that time, it produced disorganized shower and thunderstorm activity.
 By August 28, the tropical wave entered into the Pacific Ocean, and it continued to move westward.
 By early September, however, the wave began to show signs of organization as it was situated in warm sea surface temperatures, which are favorable for tropical cyclone development.

-On September 5, the wave became sufficiently organized that the NHC declared it as a tropical depression while the system was situated about 1600 miles southwest of Baja California.
+On September 5, the wave became sufficiently organized that the NHC declared it as a tropical depression while the system was situated about 1,600 miles southwest of Baja California.
 The depression continued to move inexorably westward at about 10 mph under the influence of the southern periphery of the high pressure ridge.
 On early September 6, the depression crossed 140°W into the Central Pacific Hurricane Center’s (CPHC) area of responsibility, and the CPHC began to monitor the cyclone.
-Originally, the depression was forecasted to dissipate in the next day, due to unfavorable atmospheric conditions; however, the conditions abruptly became favorable.
+Originally, the depression was forecasted to dissipate in the next day due to unfavorable atmospheric conditions expected; however, the conditions abruptly became favorable.
 As a result, the cyclone continued to gradually organize and strengthen.
 By September 8, the depression reached its surface winds of 40 mph; therefore, it strengthened into a tropical storm and was named Iniki.
 As the subtropical ridge moved towards the south, Iniki continued to intensify slowly and move westward at a little faster motion.

 By September 9, the cyclone intensified to a hurricane with winds greater than 74 mph while it was located about 470 miles south-southeast of Hilo, Hawaii.
 At that time, the hurricane began to turn west-northwestward as it was approaching the western periphery of the subtropical ridge, which was situated north of Hawaii.
 This ridge typically keeps hurricanes away from the Hawaiian Islands by steering them south of the islands.
 This time, however, a large low pressure trough dug south just east of the International Date Line at 180°W, causing the ridge to weaken and move to the east.
-Consequently, Iniki turned northwestward and eventually northward to Hawaii.
+Consequently, Iniki turned northwestward and eventually northward to Hawaii, which caught forecasters off-guard.
 During the next day, reconnaissance plane reported that Iniki intensified to a major hurricane with winds of 115 mph and barometric pressure of 951 millibars as the cyclone was situated about 400 miles south of Lihue, Kauai.
 At that time, satellite image depicted that Iniki had developed a well-defined eye.
 In response to favorable conditions with warm sea surface temperatures and low wind shear, the hurricane strengthened further while it began to move northward.

 On September 11, Iniki reached its peak intensity with maximum sustained winds of 145 mph and minimum central pressure of 938 millibars, making it a powerful Category 4 hurricane on the Saffir-Simpson Hurricane Scale.
 The intense cyclone was quickly approaching the island of Kauai, and at about 3:30 pm HST, Iniki made landfall between Waimea and Port Allen on the southwest coast of Kauai.
 During landfall, the estimated maximum sustained winds of the hurricane were recorded at 140 mph and central pressure was reported at 945 millibars, which these indicate that Iniki remained a Category 4 hurricane.
 Gusts were up to at least 175 mph.
 By roughly 4:10 pm HST, Iniki moved out of Haena on the north coast of the island.
 Thereafter, the cyclone began to rapidly weaken in unfavorable condition as it accelerated northward.
 By September 13, it weakened to a tropical storm.
 Later that day, Iniki lost its tropical characteristics by becoming an extratropical cyclone and then being absorbed by a low pressure trough as it was located roughly halfway between Hawaii and Alaska.